InfamousMusicify/Flying-Raijin/README.md

 Clone the Repository to download the latest version.

 **Crafting/Useage:**
-_**1:** Put an Eye of Ender and a NameTag in a crafting grid to create Chakra,
+(check the advancments menu for crafting and useage in game) _**1:** Put an Eye of Ender and a NameTag in a crafting grid to create Chakra,
 throw your trident on the ground and right click it with the Chakra._